rbmiao/python_restapi/readme.md

-## Tornado Web API Example
 # Python REST API Example (With Microservices)

-# Writing REST APIs with Python is an important skill for the microservices world.
+## Writing REST APIs with Python is an important skill for the microservices world.
 We'll start learning the steps with a basic class in this tutorial.

 This is instructions on how to write REST APIs with Python for microservices.